-We all know how stunning the European Christmas markets are, and how lovely Christmas in Canada can be.
+We all know how stunning the European Christmas markets are and how lovely Christmas in Canada can be.
 But how often do we think of less obvious destinations that are just as – if not more – festive as the popular December holiday spots?
 If you’re looking for a unique Christmas trip, it may be time to start looking off-the-beaten-track!
 It’s time to take a look less common destinations which will definitely give travellers an unusual Christmas holiday experience!

-Luckily, there are lesser-known spots all over the world that offer some of the best Christmas getaways.
-In no particular order, here are our top 5:
+There are lesser-known spots all over the world that offer some of the most unique and best Christmas getaways.
+In no particular order, here are our top five:

 Although Jordan has many Muslim residents, there are also a surprising amount of Christians living there too.
 For those who don’t celebrate Christmas itself, the holiday is celebrated as a day for family and fun.
 The capital city of Amman is especially festive over this period.